Understanding Cash-Out Refinancing & When It's Appropriate

 If you know that you will have income to pay back the new loan on time without putting your house at risk, then it might be time to talk with a financial professional to see if it's a good idea.

 With a cash-out loan, you are using the equity in your home.
 That equity can be looked at as a savings account for the future or for your retirement.
 If you vaporize all that equity with a cash-out refinance, your lose the potential cushion you have in case of a financial emergency.
-Once the equity disappears, you can’t get approved for a home-equity line of credit to pay for emergencies.
+Once the equity disappears, you can't get approved for a home-equity line of credit to pay for emergencies.
 And by reducing your equity, you will receive a smaller payday if you sell your house before that equity has had time to grow or you have paid off the new refinance loan.
+Estimate your spending and savings to understand how a cash-out loan can impact your overall long-term finances.

 5 Common Uses For Cash-Out Refinances